Graduate Programs

 High-Profile, Interdisciplinary Research

-UA electrical and computer engineering grad programs unite faculty and students from diverse disciplines and provide a number of high-profile research opportunities in the following focus areas:
+U of A Electrical and Computer Engineering, Computer Science and Engineering and Software Engineering graduate programs unite faculty and students from diverse disciplines and provide a number of high-profile research opportunities in the following focus areas:

 Featured Videos